 450ml Double Cream

-300g – 500g Raspberries – Fresh if poss, but I’ve used decent thawed frozen ones in the midst of winter and it worked!
+300g – 500g Raspberries – Fresh if possible.
+I have used decent thawed frozen ones in the midst of winter and it worked – Waitrose sell good quality frozen berries

 Method: Preheat the your oven to 200C/180C fan (350F, gas mark 4).

-Once the egg whites form satin peaks slowly add the caster sugar and keep whisking (oh the joy, what was already a hard job became much more difficult as the sugar mixed into the whites) the mixture will become much thicker.
+Once the egg whites form stiff, satin peaks slowly add the caster sugar and keep whisking.
+Oh the joy, what was already a hard job became much more difficult as the sugar mixed into the whites.
+The mixture will become much thicker.

 Once all the sugar is fully incorporated whisk until the meringue mixture is glossy, satiny and holds a stiff peak!